Biden: Pope told him he should 'keep receiving communion'

+ROME (AP) — Face to face at the Vatican, President Joe Biden held extended and highly personal talks with Pope Francis on Friday and came away saying the pontiff told him he was a “good Catholic” and should keep taking Communion, although conservatives have called for him to be denied the sacrament because his support for abortion rights contradicts church teaching.

-ROME (AP) — President Joe Biden said Pope Francis told him he should continue to receive Communion, as the world's two most prominent Roman Catholics ran overtime in highly personal discussions on climate change, poverty and the coronavirus pandemic that also touched on the loss of president's adult son and jokes about aging well.
+The world’s two most prominent Roman Catholics ran overtime in their discussions on climate change, poverty and the coronavirus pandemic, a warm conversation that also touched on the loss of president’s adult son and included jokes about aging well.

+Biden said abortion did not come up in the meeting.
+“We just talked about the fact he was happy that I was a good Catholic and I should keep receiving Communion,” Biden said.

 Video released by the Vatican showed several warm, relaxed moments between Francis and Biden as they repeatedly shook hands and smiled.
 Francis often sports a dour look, especially in official photos, but he seemed in good spirits Friday.
 The private meeting lasted about 75 minutes, according to the Vatican, more than double the normal length of an audience with the pontiff